JonathanReeve/data-ethics-literature-review/paper/jices-paper.md

  - Which institutions, scholars, educators are innovating in this space?
  - What are the major topic areas?

-To answer these questions, we analyzed hundreds of syllabi, and hundreds of published papers, as well as adjacent and auxiliary data, from sources like CrossRef, Semantic Scholar, ORCID, and Wikidata.
+To explore these questions, and to give others the opportunity to explore them as well, we aggregated hundreds of syllabi, and hundreds of published papers, as well as adjacent and auxiliary data, from sources like CrossRef, Semantic Scholar, ORCID, and Wikidata.
 We then integrated this data into a large graph database, using the semantic web language known as the Resource Description Framework (RDF).

 <!--
 -->